 “One of the big benefits of a coach is that they aren’t tied to the organization, your friends, or anyone else.
 They are tied to you only, so they support what you want and where you want to go.
 The perspectives they provide, the alternatives discussed, and everything else has no agenda except to support the client.” – Harvard Business School

 When was the last time your boss at work came to you and asked “what would you like to see happen here at work?”
 Or the last time a local politician came and asked “what policies would you like to see put into place?”

 Life coaching puts your wishes, your desires, and your goals in the driver’s seat.
 The coach isn’t going to place their own values on you, since your values are the only ones that matter in coaching.
 The coach also isn’t going to try to “convince” you to do anything, since you know your life best.
 What the coach will do is support what works best for you, and what you need to do in order to achieve a better life.
 This could be a better career, a better relationship, or even a better sense of self and purpose.
 You might already know what needs to be done, and a coach can help you realize it.

 No matter what your goal is, or what your needs are, you are the one in control of your life coaching.

 Feel free to explore more of the site, such as finding out how to choose a life coach, as well as what life coaching is all about.
-There’s even videos and frequently asked questions.
+There’s even frequently asked questions and common coaching concerns as well.
 Take your time, and thanks for visiting!